Exploring adult learning theory

 Transformative learning theory or transformational Model Of Adult Learning was proposed by Jack Mezirow in the 1970s.
 The transformative learning theory (also called transformational learning theory) is concentrated on modifying how learners think about themselves and how they think about the world in their surroundings.
 For instance, those studying religious studies may gain new viewpoints about multicultural education and religions as they get more information about various religions.

 Transformative learning theory focuses on helping students develop self-awareness and self-knowledge.
 This means that students must learn to understand their own strengths and weaknesses, and then use this knowledge to improve their performance.
-Students who are able to recognize their strengths and weaknesses are more likely to succeed in school and life.
+Students who are able to recognise their strengths and weaknesses are more likely to succeed in school and life.

 Self-directed learning Model Of Adult Learning (also referred to as self-regulated learning) is a kind of learning in which a Self-Regulated Learner takes initiative in learning.
-In self-regulated learning Model Of Adult Learning a Self-Regulated Learner plans, performs and analyzes his learning experiences without others' help.
+In self-regulated learning Model Of Adult Learning a Self-Regulated Learner plans, performs and analyses his learning experiences without others' help.
 For deep understanding a self-regulated learner sets objectives, assesses his academic or training programs, applies a plan, and pays more attention to improve his Post-16 Learning and knowledge acquisition.

 The main criticism of the self-regulated learning approach came from those opponents who feel that sometimes adult learners may need instructional designers for deep understanding because they may not have the understanding and confidence to carry out self-directed learning well.
 Some critics mentioned that for many adult learners, self-regulated learning Model Of Adult Learning takes place naturally with no one clarifying or recommending it.